igraph/python-igraph/doc/source/tutorials/visual_style/visual_style.rst

    Four graphs using the same palette and layout algorithm.

 .. note::
-    If you would like to set global defaults, for example, always using the Matplotlib plotting backend, or using a particular color palette by default, you can use |igraph|'s `configuration instance <https://igraph.org/python/doc/api/igraph.configuration.Configuration.html>`_.
+    If you would like to set global defaults, for example, always using the Matplotlib plotting backend, or using a particular color palette by default, you can use |igraph|'s `configuration instance :class:`igraph.configuration.Configuration`.
 A quick example on how to use it can be found here: :ref:`tutorials-configuration`